Crafts with Doilies and Lace

 Using doilies and lace is one of those crafts that appeared to go out of fashion for a while - the kind of craft that only your granny did - and is now back in fashion with a new take on techniques and designs.
 Ode to inspiration created her own take on an expensive designer cushion using cotton and vintage lace doilies.
 If you are unable to find vintage doilies, use a weak solution of tea to stain to your desired shade.

-Crafty Nest applied a crochet doily to an old cigar box.
+2. Crafty Nest applied a crochet doily to an old cigar box.
 Mod Podge is perfect for this type of project - you can use it to stick down the doily and then apply more coats to the top to protect the finish.

-Martha Stewart always has great ideas, and stiffening doilies is a fun way to make your own baskets for a wedding, Valentine or Easter.
+4. Martha Stewart always has great ideas, and stiffening doilies is a fun way to make your own baskets for a wedding, Valentine or Easter.
 You can use a mix of warm water and wood glue to make up a stiffening mix for cotton doilies.
-Coat the template or bowl you use for the shape with vaseline and then place the soaked doily over the top until dry. [ via ]
+Coat the template or bowl you use for the shape with vaseline and then place the soaked doily over the top until dry.

-A vintage doily basket via Flickr.
+5. A vintage doily basket via Flickr.

 6. Paper doilies look romantic when strung with fairly lights and hung on top of a window.

 7. Use doilies to dress up a plain tablecloth.
 You can attach to a tablecloth with fabric glue or hand sewing.